bbakersmith/github-archive-hadoop-jobs/README.md

 ## Jobs

 Run `rake -T` from the project root to display a list of commands.
+Requires Ruby and Rake.

 ### 1. Repo Event Count